Plan to build Starbucks in Boston’s historic North End sparks controversy

 Damien DiPaola, owner of Carmelina’s, is leading the charge against the coffee shop because it’s “not representative of the neighborhood.”

-A proposed redevelopment of a strip of retail space on the street would bring an array of new businesses, including Starbucks.
+A proposed redevelopment of a strip of retail space on the street would bring an array of new businesses, including a Starbucks, to an area known as the “Gateway” to the North End.

 “I think I can speak for everyone, we are fine with the redevelopment,” he said.
 “We’re not fine with Starbucks, we’re not fine with Cafe Nero, we’re not fine with Applebee’s.”